 - Help in the design of search strategies.

 - Use of reference management software, namely Endnote.

 - Create citation and search result alerts.

-- Help to locate difficult to find material, using the inter-library loan service, for example.
+- Help to locate difficult to find material, using the Request It! service, for example.

 Further information about Systematic Reviews